 The Trixie 5-in-1 Activity Center below is perfect for any feline (beginner or pro).
 It's big enough for more than one cat to engage, and depending on their skills, you can place the kibble or treats in harder to find places.
 You can also put wet food in the small square-welled section of this puzzle for your cat to lick out!

-If you're looking for an alternative to a regular ol' cat bowl, a Lickimat is a great option!
+If you're looking for an alternative to a regular ol' cat bowl, an IQ Treat Mat is a great option!
 Simply spread your cat's wet food or spreadable treats over it and watch your cat lick away.
 You can also freeze their wet food on the mat and leave it out as an afternoon snack/dinner for cats.
 That way when you leave home in the morning for work, it will stay fresh as it thaws out and comes to room temperature throughout the day.
 This is also a perfect choice for those with cats that eat too fast.

 Stuffed Cat Catnip Toys